Server Certificates

 certfile /mosquitto/certs/server.crt

-Verify TLS Configuration
+Verify TLS configuration (single node)

-kubectl get svc mosquitto-loadbalancer -n singlenode
+kubectl get svc mosquitto -n $NAMESPACE

 mosquitto_sub -h <mosquitto-external-ip> -p 8883 --cafile ca.crt -u <username> -P <password> -t '#'